cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 - **Safeguarding, Not Controlling**:
   The team's voting power is substantial but exists to safeguard the DAO's interests, not to dominate decision-making.
-  - **Temporary Influence**: As 2% of the team's tokens gradually dissolve over an 8-year period, their voting power will shift increasingly to community stakeholders.
+  - **Temporary Influence**: As the team's tokens gradually dissolve over an 8-year period, their voting power will shift increasingly to community stakeholders.
   - **Community-Centric**: The team's role is to act as stewards of the DAO, facilitating its growth while empowering the broader community to take ownership over time.

 #### 6. Transparency and Accountability